 Who God hath must have every treasure.

 God hath us in this very year brought such blessing,

 That good deed and good health each other encounter.

 We praise him sincerely and ask in addition

 That he might a happy new year also give us.

-Our hope springs from his own unswerving compassion,
+Sure of it from his own unswerving compassion,

 6. Chorale (S, A, T, B)

 We praise all thy compassion

 Give us a peaceful year,